oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

     PL/SQL procedure successfully completed.
     ```

     In addition to the information printed on screen you can find the result of the debug run in the `debug_run` table.
-Get run metadata as follows (assuming this was the first successful execution the run ID will be 1, please adjust as needed):
+Get run metadata as follows (assuming this was the first successful execution the run ID will be 1, adjust as needed):

     ```sql
     <copy>